KariVargr/NeoFPS_Mirror-Networking/README.md

 # NeoFPS_Mirror-Networking

-This is an "In Progress" build
+This is an "In Progress" build <br>
-NOTE: Spawning is done in the menu currently as i was working on something and disabled auto spawn and respawn is broken cuase of that but its a work in progress
+NOTE: The only 1 Working weapon prefab, Activly working on the "Shooter" to support network<br>
+Will be building in time dilation for projectile shooters to spawn and them up untill synce across all clients<br>
+Looking in to Lag Comp for Raycast shooters, may be intergarting some 3rd party assest to improve Lag Comp/Rollback for weapons
 <p>
 Currently Working<br>
 Client Authority on<br>